okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/overview-and-considerations/troubleshooting/index.md

 ### Preview tab ###

-A preview tab accessible in the Developer Console is available for the following two Inline Hooks:
+A preview tab, accessible in the Developer Console, is available for the following two Inline Hooks:

 * Registration Inline Hook
 * SAML Inline  Hook

+> **Note:** The preview tab is not available in Okta Developer Edition orgs.

 Before enabling the hook, the preview tab can run a sample Okta request call, and receive the external service response.
 Review the request and response formats to make sure responses are accurate.